Markus-Kivinen/Blogger/frontend/README.md

 npm start

-To run the frontend in development mode: cd frontend npm run dev
+To run the frontend in development mode: npm --prefix frontend run dev